-Acrylamide is mainly produced in grain and potato products prepared at high temperatures, such as potato
+Acrylamide is mainly produced in grain and potato products prepared at high temperatures, such as potato Tips for keeping acrylamide to a minimum

-Tips for keeping acryla ide to a minimum General Keep cooking times as short as possible.
+Tips for keeping acrylamide to a mir limum General Keep cooking times as short as possible.
 Cook food until it is golden brown, but not too dark.
 Large, thick pieces of food contain less acrylamide.
 Baking With top/bottom heating at max.
-200 $^{\circ}$ C. With hot air at max.
-180 $^{\circ}$ C.

-Tips for keeping acrylamide to a minimum Biscuits With top/bottom heating at max.
+200 °C. With hot air at max.
+180 °C. Biscuits With top/bottom heating at max.
 190 °C. With hot air at max.
 170 °C. Egg or egg yolk reduces the production of acrylamide.
 Oven chips Spread out a single layer evenly on the baking tray.
 Cook at least 400 g at once on a baking tray so that the chips do not dry out.